Vuk7/BelaBlok/README.md

 - ✅ macOS
 - ✅ Linux

-## � Problemi i rješenja
+## 🐛 Problems and solutions

 ### Problem: "Target of URI hasn't been generated"
-**Rješenje:** Pokrenite `flutter pub run build_runner build`
+**Solution:** Run `flutter pub run build_runner build`

-### Problem: Database se ne stvara
+### Problem: Database is not created
-**Rješenje:**
-1. Provjerite imaju li sve tablice ispravne definicije
+**Solution:**
+1. Check if all tables have correct definitions
-2. Regenerirajte kod: `flutter pub run build_runner build --delete-conflicting-outputs`
+2. Regenerate code: `flutter pub run build_runner build --delete-conflicting-outputs`

-### Problem: Aplikacija se ruši pri pristupanju bazi
-**Rješenje:**
+### Problem: Application crashes when accessing database
+**Solution:**
-1. Provjerite je li `DatabaseService().initialize()` pozvan u `main.dart`
+1. Check if `DatabaseService().initialize()` is called in `main.dart`
-2. Provjerite konzolu za SQL greške
+2. Check console for SQL errors

-## �📝 Sljedeći koraci

-1. Refaktorirati postojeće `models/` da koriste nove entitete
-2. Ažurirati `repositories/` da koriste nove DAO-e
-3. Dodati više metoda u DAO-e prema potrebama UI-a
+## 📝 Next steps

+1. Refactor existing `models/` to use new entities
+2. Update `repositories/` to use new DAOs
+3. Add more methods to DAOs according to UI needs
-4. Implementirati export/import funkcionalnost
+4. Implement export/import functionality
-5. Dodati više statistika i analitiku igara
+5. Add more statistics and game analytics

-## 🤝 Doprinos
+## 🤝 Contributing

-1. Fork repozitorija
+1. Fork the repository
-2. Stvorite feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commite promjene (`git commit -m 'Add some AmazingFeature'`)
+3. Commit changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push branch (`git push origin feature/AmazingFeature`)
-5. Otvorite Pull Request
-4. Push branch (`git push origin feature/AmazingFeature`)
-5. Otvorite Pull Request
+5. Open Pull Request

 ---

-**Napomena:** Ovaj README će biti ažuriran kako se projekt razvija.
-Za najnovije informacije provjerite dokumentaciju u kodu.
+**Note:** This README will be updated as the project develops.
+For the latest information, check the documentation in the code.